 You’ve probably heard of analytics before.
 It’s an incredibly powerful tool that helps you understand how your business interacts with customers.
-In this post, we’ll focus on analytics that look at physical customer interactions.
+In this post, we’ll focus on analytics that looks at physical customer interactions.
 However, there are a huge number of online tools that we’ll touch on as well.

 Most businesses already do some kind of analytics, even if they don’t call it that.
 You probably have busier days and quieter days, and you probably know which times of day are busiest and what products are your most popular.
 You may have even noticed that business goes down when the weather is bad or if it is good.
 This is the basic premise of analytics, working out when you get the most customers, and why those times are most popular.
-Once you’ve analysed that data you can determine ways of increasing customers at other times.
+Once you’ve analyzed that data you can determine ways of increasing customers at other times.

 Want to optimize your workflow?
 Schedule a free consultation.